wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.5 =
+Upgrade your plugin now for full compatibility with WordPress v3.6.0 - Includes 2 important bug fixes.

 = 1.1.4 =
 Comprehensive review and upgrade of source code.
 All new admin panel interface, 3 brand new features, 1 bug fix - Update and upgrade your plugin now.